benplumley/Notes/Semester 2/Programming II.md

 ###Exceptions
 When something goes wrong in many programming languages, the program is said to throw an exception.
 The routine for dealing with this problem occurring is said to catch the exception.

 In Java, *throwables* are errors and exceptions.
 They are full objects which can be instantiated and passed around.
 An *error* is something that can't be solved by the program whilst running, such as syntax errors.
-An *exception* are things that the program may be able to solve whilst running.
+An *exception* is something that the program may be able to solve whilst running.

 Exceptions are further split into *checked* and *unchecked*.
 Checked exceptions must be caught and dealt with in order to compile.
 For instance, lots of IO operations can't be called without catching their possible IOExceptions.
 Unchecked exceptions mean the programmer has made a mistake.
 These don't have to be caught, but can be.